Columbia Scientific Balloon Facility

 Research Locations: LDB Facility at Williams Field

-This austral summer, the Columbia Scientific Balloon Facility (CSBF) will launch three stratospheric balloons as part of NASA's Long Duration Balloon (LDB) program.
+This austral summer the Columbia Scientific Balloon Facility (CSBF) will launch three stratospheric balloons as part of NASA's Long-Duration Balloon (LDB) program.
 The balloons measure 400 feet in diameter, expand to a volume of 40 million cubic feet, and ascend at a rate of about 900 feet per minute to a float altitude of 125,000 feet.
-The payloads are composed of scientific instruments, command and control systems, and solar- and/or battery-powered units.
-The bulk of the data collected is stored on onboard hard drives, with a small amount sent by radio telemetry to the United States.
-Because of the Antarctic wind pattern that starts in early December, the balloons will circumnavigate Antarctica between 70 and 80 degrees south latitude.
+Because of the Antarctic wind pattern that starts in early December, the balloons will circumnavigate Antarctica between 70° and 80° south latitude.
+Payload are composed of scientific instruments, command and control systems, and solar- and/or battery-powered units.
+The bulk of the data collected is stored using onboard hard drives, with a small amount sent by radio telemetry to the United States.

 Field Season Overview: